Sienci-Labs/Resources/ncfs-workholding/ncfs_mk2_workholding.md

 ### Tape-and-CA Glue Method

 This hybrid approach combines double-sided tape with cyanoacrylate (CA) glue for a strong, temporary hold.
-You place a layer of painter’s tape on both the material and the spoilboard, then apply CA glue between the tape layers to secure them together.
+You place a layer of painter’s tape on both the material and the wasteboard, then apply CA glue between the tape layers to secure them together.
 This method offers the strength of adhesive without leaving residue on your material.

-#### Project Examples
+#### Tips

-The tape-and-CA glue method is ideal for lightweight to medium-weight materials and precise operations but may require extra setup time.
-Additionally, it’s less effective for heavy or porous materials.

-**Tips**
 - Set your zero to the wasteboard and not the top of the material to ensure a consistent cut all the way through
 - Medium viscosity CA glue takes a while to dry.
 Spread it around with a scraper on the tape.
 Apply sparingly to avoid leaks through the tape

 **Where to Buy:**

 - CA glue and tape are widely available at hardware stores and online.

-https://youtu.be/e-coDYZCmEw  |  9 min  |  Superglue Workholding, Cheap & Reliable

----

-## Choosing the Right Workholding Method

-Selecting the appropriate workholding technique depends on your project’s material, weight, and design.
-Here’s a quick guide to help you decide:

-- **Lightweight and Thin Materials:** Double-sided tape, tape-and-CA glue, vacuum tables.
-- **General Woodworking:** Clamps, T-track systems, screws.
-- **Irregular Shapes:** Wedges, clamps.
-- **Delicate or Detailed Work:** Tape-and-CA glue, tabs.
-- **Heavy Materials:** Screws, clamps.

----